YagyanshB/YagyanshB/README.md

 ---

 ### 🌟 Featured Projects:
-- **Cryptocurrency Sentiment Analysis**: Developed an NLP model to analyze sentiments from tweets and predict market trends, achieving 82% accuracy.
+- **Cryptocurrency Sentiment Analysis**: I developed an NLP model to analyze sentiments from tweets and predict market trends, achieving an accuracy of 82%.
 - **Customer Churn Prediction**: Utilized logistic regression to predict customer churn from telecom data, achieving 75% precision and 82% recall.